ChickenProp/chickenprop.github.com/drafts/variadic-hm.md

     $$ (\mathit{pre} · ((γ∘δ) → α) :: (γ ∘ (\underline{\mathtt{list}}\ δ)))
        → \mathtt{list}\ α $$

-But this might help illustrate the second problem, which I think is saying that type annotations are complicated.
+But this might help illustrate the second problem, which I think is saying: type annotations are complicated, users won't want to deal with them.

 (Note that I've swapped from a postfix `$ α\ \mathtt{list} $` syntax to a prefix `$ \mathtt{list}\ α $` that I'm more used to.
 Also the `$ \underline{\mathtt{list}} $` was originally rendered `$ \underline{\mathit{list}} $` but I think that was a mistake.)